 The College of Law website provides more information and admission requirements for the JD program.

 As a joint JD/MBA student, you will be assessed tuition at the College of Law rate except for any semester or summer session in which you are not enrolled for any law credits, and none of the credits being earned in other colleges that semester/term would be applied toward the JD degree.
 All joint-degree students pursuing a JD will be assessed at least 6 semesters of Law school tuition.

 If you intend to start with law courses, you can apply to the MBA program during your first year of law school.
 We recommend taking the GMAT or GRE before you start law school to allow adequate time to study without impacting your studies.
 If you intend to start with MBA courses, apply during the admissions cycle immediately preceding your desired start date (September-July).
 We can sometimes accommodate a joint degree that starts in the third year of law school; contact us to determine if this option is a possibility for you.

 The MD/MBA combined degree is a five-year program.
 You complete the required first- and second-year courses in the MD program, while the third year consists of MBA courses.
 Remaining requirements for each degree are completed during the fourth and fifth years of study.

-MD/MBA students pay the higher of the two programs' tuitions, which in this case is the medical school's tuition.
+MD/MBA students pay the higher of the two programs' tuitions for the duration of their schooling, which in this case is the medical school's tuition.

 View a sample plan of study for the MD/MBA.